Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 1. Categorical - State Agencies and Sub-Agencies ('Agencia' - Agency, 'Subdirección' - Sub-agency)
 2. Categorical - Funding Instruments ('Instrumento' - Instrument, 'Contests' - Concursos, 'Tipo de Fondo' - Type of Funding)
-3. Categorical - Awardees ('SectorEconomico' - Economic Sector, 'AreaConocimiento' - Area of Knowledge, 'TipoBeneficiario' - Type of Beneficiary, 'RegionEjecucion' - Region of Execution)
+3. Categorical - Awardees ('SectorEconomico' - Economic Sector, 'AreaConocimiento' - Area of Knowledge, 'TipoBeneficiario' - Type of Beneficiary or Awardee, 'RegionEjecucion' - Region of Execution)

 The rest of the columns are not included in the analysis.

+Later on the analysis, the dataframe was filtered to only get values for the last 5 years ('Año' > 2017) and then to only get the high_earner_projects (sf_data.sort_values(by=['Monto'], ascending = False).head(20)).
+Further analysis was performed over both of these subsets.

- ## Descriptive analysis
+  ### Descriptive analysis

  The descriptive analysis is divided in three parts.
 In this list, they are further divided by the methods used in each one of them: